Editor’s note: For additional resources on officer safety, download Officer Down! A Police1 Survival Guide.

 Teaching about these events and reinforcing the importance of being alert is a four-step process that begins with the pre-service training academy and is reinforced by field training officers, sergeants and field lieutenants.

-Download this resource for review during roll call and in-service training.
+Download the resource using the form on this page for review during roll call and in-service training.

 Here are some tactical issues for you to review with your team at roll call that address police ambush prevention and response: